anguyen3407/LetsEncrypt-on-Nginx/README.md

 `cd /etc/nginx/sites-available/`

-** Copy and paste the proxy_pass below and insert your port number
+** Copy and replace the proxy_pass below and insert your port number

             proxy_pass http://127.0.0.1:ADDYOURPORTNUMBER;